Department of Ophthalmology & Visual Sciences

 Center in Big Spring, divided into two rotations of two months each..

-A: Not presently, and there are no plans to do so.
+A: Not presently, and there are no plans to add a fellowship program.
 The faculty of the department remains committed to resident education as our primary educational mission.

 A: Not unless the American Board of Ophthalmology requires four years for "board eligibility".

 A: After a five-year planning process, our program was approved by the Residency Review Committee to increase from three to four entering residents per year in June 2015.
 We have no plans to expand the program further in the foreseeable future.
 The current four residents per year size is optimal for resident surgical experience, call responsibility, duties, and our physical plan.